-Written by Linda Graham, Resilience includes guided exercises designed as resilience brain-training.
-You will not only feel empowered after reading this book, you will also have the tools to continue to help you master life’s ups and downs.
+Written by Linda Graham, Resilience includes guided exercises designed as resilience brain training.
+You will not only feel empowered after reading this book, but you will also have the tools to continue to help you master life’s ups and downs.

 Resilience is a learned ability to cope with any level of adversity.
 We all have challenges each and every day.
 Challenges can range from receiving negative feedback from your manager to losing a loved one unexpectedly.